 These are risks that anyone and everyone should want to avoid.
 Stay safe and stay sober behind the wheel to avoid a whole heap of problems this summer.

-If you or a loved one has been injured in an accident, contact Peter Thompson & Associates to schedule a free and confidential consultation to discuss your case.
+If you or a loved one has been injured in an accident, contact Peter Thompson & Associates to schedule a confidential consultation to discuss your case.
 Call 1-800-804-2004.

 More Blog Entries: